-Mini-Science is a unique seven-week public lecture series featuring McGill geographers, biologists, geologists, epidemiologists, and atmospheric scientists.
-This series focuses on how global weather patterns and climate changes impact both planetary and human health.
+Register now for Mini-Science, a unique seven-week public lecture series featuring McGill biologists, chemists, geographers, and geologists.
+This series focuses on how scientists work with and for sustainability.

 Lectures will be presented in English mais nous vous invitons à poser vos questions en français.